Comparison of spending by region: NSW, Victoria, Queensland, et al.

 Conclusion

-- NSW is the absolute leader in losses, a high concentration of gaming machines, especially in the western regions of Sydney.
+Regional differences in player losses on pokie machines are quite significant:- NSW is the absolute leader in losses, a high concentration of gaming machines, especially in the western regions of Sydney.

 - Victoria - the second largest loss, but social damage is much higher - indicates deep problems.